Articles and resources to help Christians learn to pray

 Prayer: Father, if I am truly honest, I don’t like discipline, and I would never choose to suffer if it was dependent upon my selfish desire to avoid discomfort.
 But I know that if these things were not a part of my life’s journey, I would stay an immature, ineffective believer rather than growing into a purified, kingdom-changing follower of Jesus.
 Give me the strength to endure your loving discipline, faith to believe that You are in the midst of my suffering, and a submissive spirit to allow the refining fire to do its work to make me holy as You are holy.
 Shine on me, Holy God!

-Righteousness Leads to Holiness: “You have been set free from sin and have become slaves to righteousness.
+6. Righteousness Leads to Holiness: “You have been set free from sin and have become slaves to righteousness.
 I put this in human terms because you are weak in your natural selves.
 Just as you used to offer the parts of your body in slavery to impurity and to ever-increasing wickedness, so now offer them in slavery to righteousness leading to holiness” (Romans 6:18-19).
 Paul pegs us!
 We are “weak in our natural selves”!
-We must guard ourselves from making unholy alliances with the ungodly culture around us.
-Jesus has set us free from sin and death; yet, we keep entangling ourselves in darkness and giving in to the temptations of seemingly harmless distractions.
-It is in prayer where the alliance with righteousness is made strong and kept whole!
+We must guard ourselves

-Perfecting Holiness: “Since we have these promises, dear friends, let us purify ourselves from everything that contaminates body and spirit, perfecting holiness out of reverence for God” (2 Corinthians 7:1).
-Even in this moment, each of us is likely aware of how easily entangled we can become with what contaminates our desire to be holy people.
-We cannot walk in integrity of heart when we harbor darkness within us.
+7. Perfect Holiness Out of Reverence: “Since we have these promises, dear friends, let us purify ourselves from everything that contaminates body and spirit, perfecting holiness out of reverence for God” (2 Corinthians 7:1).
+Even

 As we allow the presence of God to impact our lives, He will transform us from the inside out.
 God’s holiness will be manifested in and through our lives so that our faces truly will shine with the glory of Christ.